-Not a week after we returned to OTS at Lackland, we heard that one of the Norwegian twins, along with a student pilot, had died in a midair collision at Hondo.
+Not a week after we returned to OTS at Lackland, we heard that one of the Norwegians, along with a student pilot, had died in a midair collision at Hondo.
 It was my IP’s brother.

 You can’t see what’s above you in a Cessna 172.
 You can see what’s below you, but only if you do clearing turns, banking steeply during descents so you can look down and make sure another aircraft isn’t just underneath.
-On that day, my IP’s brother and his student were doing just that, clearing the flight path below them as they returned to Hondo to practice touch-and-gos.
+On that day, my IP’s brother and his student were doing just that, clearing the flight path below them as they returned to Hondo for pattern work.
 What they couldn’t see, because he was above them and not doing clearing turns of his own, was a foreign exchange student pilot on a solo flight.
-The exchange student, an Iranian, collided with the Norwegian IP and his American student, who died in the ensuing crash.
+The exchange student, an Iranian, pancaked onto the top of their Cessna.
+The Norwegian IP and his American student died in the ensuing crash.
 The Iranian, uninjured but with a badly-damaged aircraft, managed to land.

-I went directly from OTS and flight screening in Texas to a pilot training base in Oklahoma and started learning to fly jets.
+Two months later, I went directly from OTS in Texas to a pilot training base in Oklahoma and started learning to fly jets.
 I was never able to follow up on my Norwegian IP, whom I genuinely liked.
 I should have tried harder to stay in touch, but I was drinking from the proverbial pilot training firehose and didn’t.
 I hope he got past the loss of his brother, got his hours and his ATP, and had a long career with SAS.